 9.4.2.118 Authenticated Mesh Peering Exchange element

 The GTKdata field is optional.
 When present, it contains the bit string of {GTK || Key RSC || GTKExpirationTime} as the GTK data material.
 When present, the GTKdata field is protected by the exchange in which it is contained (see 14.5 (Authenticated mesh peering exchange (AMPE))).
-The Key RSC denotes the last frame sequence number sent using the GTK and is specified in Table 12-5 (Key RSC field) of 12.7.2 (EAPOL-Key frames).
-GTKExpirationTime denotes the key lifetime of the GTK in seconds and the format is specified in Figure 12-40 (Lifetime KDE format) of 12.7.2 (EAPOL-Key frames).
+GTK is the GTK, Key RSC denotes the last frame sequence number sent using the GTK asspecified in Table 12-5 (Key RSC field) of 12.7.2 (EAPOL-Key frames), and GTKExpirationTime denotes the key lifetime of the GTK in seconds usingthe format is specified in Figure 12-40 (Lifetime KDE format) of 12.7.2 (EAPOL-Key frames).